api-platform/docs/core/getting-started.md

 If you are familiar with the Symfony ecosystem, you noticed that entity classes are also mapped with Doctrine ORM annotations and validation constraints from [the Symfony Validator Component](http://symfony.com/doc/current/book/validation.html).
 This isn't mandatory.
 You can use [your preferred persistence](data-providers.md) and [validation](validation.md) systems.
-However, API Platform Core has built-in support for those library and is able to use them without requiring any specific code or configuration to automatically persist and validate your data.
-They are good default and we encourage you to use them unless you know what you are doing.
+However, API Platform Core has built-in support for those libraries and is able to use them without requiring any specific code or configuration to automatically persist and validate your data.
+They are a good default option and we encourage you to use them unless you know what you are doing.

 Thanks to the mapping done previously, API Platform Core will automatically register the following REST [operations](operations.md) for resources of the product type:

-Product
+*Product*

 Method | URL            | Description
 -------|----------------|--------------------------------
-GET    | /products      | Retrieve the (paged) collection POST   | /products      | Create a new product
+GET    | /products      | Retrieve the (paginated) collection POST   | /products      | Create a new product
 GET    | /products/{id} | Retrieve a product
 PUT    | /products/{id} | Update a product